Icacos – A Secluded Island Paradise

-When we last went, Captain Mingo’s prices started at about $100 roundtrip.
-Prices vary by the number of people in the group, where he takes you, etc. Captain Mingo will also take you to reefs for snorkeling or to other out-islands.
-He takes payment at the end of the trip – so you know he will be back to pick you up at the end of the day!
+When we last went, prices were about $60 round trip/pp. Prices vary by the number of people in the group, where you go and how long you stay with the boat.
+Mingo takes payment at the end of the trip – so you know he will be back to pick you up at the end of the day!
 I know on of the boats has an online payment system you book ahead of time.
 You choice.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.